ethanwask/SP500-Analysis.github.io/README.md

 By using the New York Times API, we can parse information to *only* provide articles on the **S&P 500 Index** as well as various other supporting articles that effect the perfomance of either the index or the market as a whole.
 Other queries include **markets, economy, and central banking** in which we are able to analyze some of the factors that can effect the perfomance of the market.
 Many equities can be affected by not only internal factors but also external ones, requiring the use of these queries.
 By parsing information for these queries, we are able to provide the readers with a more broader macroeconomic context, as policies from all over the world can affect the economy as a whole.
 The overall theme here is that the market has **many** variables that can affect perfomance **daily**.

+*insert code using pandas to structure and clean data*

 </details>